Advanced bowel cancer

 Advanced bowel (colorectal) cancer is cancer of the colon or rectum that has spread to other parts of the body.
 You may hear this being called secondary or metastatic cancer.

-Bowel cancer most commonly spreads to the liver or lungs but it can also spread to other parts of the body.
+If you have stage 4 colon or rectal cancer that has spread to other parts of the body such as the liver or lungs, there may be different treatment options or combinations of treatment available to you.
 Treatment is usually palliative, which means it relieves symptoms but cannot cure the cancer.
 Palliative treatments, such as chemotherapy and biological therapies, can keep the cancer under control, improve your quality of life and help you live longer.

 If you have been diagnosed with advanced bowel cancer, your cancer specialist may offer you biomarker testing to help find out which treatments would work best for you.